videolan/x265/doc/reST/cli.rst

 .. option:: --hist-threshold <0.0..1.0>

 	This value represents the threshold for normalized SAD of edge histograms used in scenecut detection.
 	This requires :option:`--hist-scenecut` to be enabled.
 For example, a value of 0.2 indicates that a frame with normalized SAD value greater than 0.2 against the previous frame as scenecut.
+	Increasing the threshold reduces the number of scenecuts detected.
-	Default 0.01.
+	Default 0.03.

 .. option:: --radl <integer>